Adolfo Domínguez

-Adolfo Domínguez Fernández ([aˈðolfo ðoˈmiŋɡeθ], born on 14 May, 1950) is a Spanish fashion designer.
+Adolfo Domínguez Fernández ([aˈðolfo ðoˈmiŋɡeθ], born on 14 May 1950) is a Spanish fashion designer.
 In 2014, he won the National Designer Prize.
 Dominguez studied Philosophy and Arts, specialising in Art at Santiago University.
+As of 2023, the group operates 350 points of sale across 24 countries, with 53% of its network situated outside Spain.
+For the 2023–24 fiscal year, it reported a revenue of 114 million euros.

 Fashion business

 He took over his father's fashion boutique in Ourense in the early 1970s.
-He spent the following years developing his own designs, and finally made the big jump with a presentation of his work in Madrid in 1981.
+He spent the following years developing and trying out new designs, and he finally made the big jump with a presentation of his work in Madrid in 1981.
 He also became the first Spanish designer to open his own brand-name store in Madrid, which grew into a chain with outlets across Spain and abroad.
 The company went public in 1997.
 Adolfo Dominguez S.A. currently has a network of around 400 branches, 98 of which are outside Spain.
 Annual turnover around 182 million euros.

 Style

 His perfume line is owned by Puig.